xavierlopeze/PFM_Noisy_Labels/MLNT_cifar/README.md

 The aim of the adaptation is to enable the original code to work on the Cifar-10 dataset instead of the Clothing1M.

-The main differences are importing a resnet32 and adapting the model to enable an optimum synthethic label generation.
+The main differences are importing a resnet-32 and adapting the model to enable an optimum synthethic label generation.
+However we take care of every detail as generating noise, visualizing the results and setting a config.py file with the hyper-parameters.